ualibweb/UALIB_ChemStructures/README.md

 MarvinSketch v19.27 .mrv, .smi, and .inchikey chemical structure files.

 4. **/StructureData/raw/CSV** - original indexing files which
-include ChemAxon MarvinSketch v19.27 SMILES, InChIKeys (v1.05 as computed by ChemAxon molconvert v19.27.0), our internal REGID, substance name, thesis citation, and permalink.
+include ChemAxon MarvinSketch v19.27 SMILES, InChIKeys (v1.05 as computed by ChemAxon molconvert v19.27.0), our internal REGID, substance name (or ID), thesis citation, and permalink.

 5. **/StructureData/rdkit_processed_csv** - same as number 2, only adding RDKit kekulized SMILES (RDKit 2019.09.2 release), calculated InChI and InChIKeys for the substances(InChIs v1.05 as computed by RDKit 2019.09.2 release).

 6. **/StructureData/rdkit_processed_sdf** - SDfiles containing RDKit connection table, and
-the following SDfile data: SMILES (RDKit 2019.09.2 release), InChI (v1.05 as computed by RDKit 2019.09.2 release), our internal REGID, substance name, thesis citation, and permalink.
+the following SDfile data: SMILES (RDKit 2019.09.2 release), InChI (v1.05 as computed by RDKit 2019.09.2 release), our internal REGID, substance name (or ID), thesis citation, and permalink.

 ## References